Minirui/ExData_Plotting1/README.md

-## Project 1 creating plots as described in the instructions below.
+## Project 1
+Creating plots as described in the instructions below.

 ## Introduction